Why I'm telling SME clients to ditch WordPress for Next.js (even though 43.5% of websites still use it)

 Item Cost Notes

-Hosting £100 – £500 Managed WP hosting is recommended
+Hosting £100 – £500 Managed WordPress hosting is recommended

 Plugin/Theme Licenses £200 – £1,000 Renewals for SEO, Forms, Security

-Technical Labour £300 – £2,000 WordPress sites require monthly "housekeeping" to update the core, plugins, and PHP versions without breaking the site
+Technical Labour £300 – £2,000 WordPress sites require monthly "housekeeping" to update core, plugins, and PHP versions without breaking the site

 Next.js Maintenance (£300 – £2,500 / year)